Brown Argus (Aricia agestis)

 The Brown Argus is a species of open grassland and disturbed habitats.
 Until the late 1980s this was a declining butterfly that had become largely restricted to calcareous grassland and coastal dunes where its caterpillars fed mainly on Rockrose (Helianthemum nummularium) and Storksbill (Erodium cicutarium,) respectively.
 Now it occurs much more widely breeding on annual cranesbills (Geranium spp.) on such places as roadverges, setaside and old industrial sites (For further details on this species see http://www.butterfly-conservation.org/Butterfly/32/Butterfly.html?ButterflyId=14).

-Status over the last 20 years is Stable with a increase of 2%
+Status over the last 20 years is Stable with a decrease of 1.8%

 This chart shows the average number of butterflies seen on transects between Arpil and October across all sites (fitted values from a Generalised Additive Model).
 The blue line gives average counts over the full BMS series (1976 to date) and the red line gives the average for the last year.